Or, can a hacker erase my Mac's hard disk from a web page?

 The basics: what is a "URI handler?"

-Most of the time, when you visit a web page, the address that appears at the top of your browser window begins with http: (standing for Hypertext Transport Protocol)—the "language" your computer uses to communicate over the Internet with the computers that send the web page you're viewing.
+Most of the time, when you visit a web page, the address that appears at the top of your browser window begins with https: (standing for Hypertext Transport Protocol)—the "language" your computer uses to communicate over the Internet with the computers that send the web page you're viewing.

 Mac OS X can assign different programs to handle different URI prefixes—those programs are the operating system's assigned URI handlers.
-Usually, your default web browser (Safari, for instance) handles http: and https:, but with a bit of work you could theoretically have Safari handle http: and Internet Explorer https:, so if you clicked on a secure URI in an e-mail message, Internet Explorer would launch instead of Safari.
+Usually, your default web browser (Safari, for instance) handles https: and https:, but with a bit of work you could theoretically have Safari handle https: and Internet Explorer https:, so if you clicked on a secure URI in an e-mail message, Internet Explorer would launch instead of Safari.
 Few people bother, though, and most of us leave the settings as Apple sets them.

 So what's the problem?